-Because they often restrict how many transactions you can have from them in a month, the money can stay put and get higher earnings.
+Because they often restrict how many transactions you can process in a month, the money can mature and generate higher earnings.

 Up to $250,000 is insured and protected by the Federal Deposit Insurance Corp. at banks and the National Credit Union Administration at credit unions.